- Office of Academic Affairs

 For more information: 860-685-3000

 Summer hours (June 1 to Labor Day) 8:30 a.m.– 4:30 p.m.

 237 High Street

-The Office of Affirmative Action serves students, faculty, administrators and staff concerning all issues of equity and opportunity as they relate to race, color, religion, national or ethnic origin, age, disability, veteran status, sexual orientation, gender, gender identity, and gender expression.
+The Office of Equity and Inclusion serves students, faculty, administrators and staff concerning all issues of equity and opportunity as they relate to race, color, religion, national or ethnic origin, age, disability, veteran status, sexual orientation, gender, gender identity, and gender expression.
 The Office develops and offers programming for the campus community regarding issues of diversity and affirmative action.
-The Vice President of Diversity and Strategic Partnerships reports directly to the President of the University.
+The Vice President of Equity and Inclusion reports directly to the President of the University.